Hurricane Olaf (2021)

 The precursor disturbance to Olaf caused flooding in the southwestern Mexican states of Jalisco and Colima.
 The storm triggered school, port, and COVID-19 vaccination-site closures in Baja California Sur as it approached the peninsula.
-Severe rainfall, flooding, mudslides, and minor damage to power lines and hotels have all been reported since Olaf's landfall.
+Severe rainfall, flooding, mudslides, uprooted trees and damage to power lines and hotels affected the state as the hurricane made landfall and moved over the peninsula.
+Total damage from Olaf was calculated at 381 million pesos (US$18.8 million), and one person died due to a mudslide produced by the storm in Jalisco.